 Additionally when we take a look at breaking power Honda Civic goes from 70 mph to a complete stop in 160 feet, which is 22 feet shorter than the Mazda 3’s 182 feet of braking power.

-The Honda Civic and The Mazda 3 both has plenty of technological improvements to ensure driver safety on the road as well.
-The Civic does come with Drift Compensation, which helps the driver stay a little straighter while driving by reducing some of the side to side motion.
+The Honda Civic and The Mazda 3 both have plenty of technological improvements to ensure driver safety on the road as well.
+The Civic does come with Drift Compensation, which helps the driver stay a little straighter while driving by reducing some of the sides to side motion.

 The Honda Civic has just a few more features and a bit better stopping power than the Mazda 3.
 We are going to give this category to The Civic.

 The Honda Civic and the Mazda 3 are both well known for their fuel economy.

 The Mazda 3 comes in at 28 mpg in the city and 36 on the freeway, but the Honda Civic just beats out the Mazda 3 with 30 city driving and 38 on the freeway.

 It is worth pointing out with the 2019 model of the Mazda 3 does have all-wheel-drive (AWD) available, and that will reduce the fuel economy of the car, but for most driving conditions you are going to be just fine with the Civics front-wheel drive.

 While everything is well laid out in an accessible way in the Honda Civic that allows you to easily control everything with ease, however, it can be a touch overwhelming until you figure out where everything is.